SSO - OpenID Connect#

 age => description

-In this case the ID token should provide the following claims:
+In this case, the ID token must include the following claims:

 • preferred_username